- How does the Affordable Care Act affect adjunct faculty loads?

 Provisions are already in place that relate load to student contact hours.
 We will use existing load formulas and limit all adjuncts to 9 load hours (up to 12.0 for fall/spring and 11.0 for summer with approved exception) per term.

 Yes, other activities such as non-credit courses, educational development work, professional growth, RPS/timecard, and special services contract work are included in the work hour count.
-All work done at MCCCD will count.
+All work done at MCCCD will count and will be limited to a maximum total of 25 hours per week.

 The District HR Solutions Center is available to assist colleges with recruiting efforts such as job fairs.
 It is possible that course offerings will be curtailed in some areas such as science, art, math, etc. We will make all efforts to avoid this.